 When we’re talking about boosting conversions, one word reigns supreme – consistency.
 Now, on one hand, consistency is as simple as ensuring that all the information about your offer is uniform across all platforms.
 Whether it’s your emails, your sales page, your thank you confirmation page, or your checkout page – the price and the details should all match.

-Now, this might seem straightforward, but when you’re managing multiple blogs, posts, or even offers that you posted a year or two ago, inconsistencies can start to creep in.
+This might seem straightforward, but when you’re managing multiple blogs, posts, or even offers that you posted a year or two ago, inconsistencies can start to creep in.
 And trust me, if your messaging becomes confusing, people will leave.
-For instance, on many of my materials, the click-through offer states a price of $97, but on the actual sales page, it says $997.
+For instance, on many of my materials, the click-through offer states a price of $497, but on the actual sales page, it says $997.
 Even though there’s a discount bringing it down by $500, the inconsistency is disconcerting and confuses people, leading to lower conversion rates.

 But, consistency extends beyond just the information about your offer.
 It’s also about managing expectations and the customer experience.
 Here’s an example.
 A while back, I offered a literary critique package on my editing site, Book Butchers.
 This is something I saw at publishing conferences where editors would review a writer’s proposal, summary, chapter outline, and all the materials they would send to an agent or publisher to get feedback on.